f4ww4z/andilabs.github.io/_posts/2015-01-31-postgis-geodjango-english.markdown

 	    "api_fuckfinderuser_sex_774e0911fdfeec21_uniq" btree (sex)
 	Has OIDs: no

-We make something better, but still we are transfering huge JSON (more than 20MB).
+We made something better, but still we are transfering huge JSON (more than 20MB).

 How we can make it smaller, and make our API more efficient?
-We cane introudce pagination of results.
+We can introudce pagination of results.

 PAGINATION
 ==========

-Idea of pagination is simply we split results we want to serve in to pages containing only maximally k-results from all, and link to next results page, and on futrhter pages also linkt to previous.
+The idea of pagination is simple, we split results we want to serve into pages containing only k-first results, and link to the next result page, and on futrhter pages also linkt to previous ones.

-To implement pagination we will use  `django_core.paginator`, as well `PaginationSerializer` from `Django Rest Framework`.
+To implement pagination we will use  `django_core.paginator`, as well as `PaginationSerializer` from `Django Rest Framework`.

-The calculated on the go `distance` field in queryset as well our geo field `last_location` because of being more complicated objects require explicit information how this should be serialized.
-We do it in `to_representation` of Serializer class.
+The calculated on the go `distance` field in queryset and our geo field `last_location` require explicit information on how they should be serialized.
+We specify it in `to_representation` of Serializer class.
 {% highlight python %}
 (...)
 class FuckFinderUserListSerializer(serializers.ModelSerializer):